Solar cooker

 A solar cooker is a device which uses the energy of direct sunlight to heat, cook or pasteurize drink and other food materials.
 Many solar cookers currently in use are relatively inexpensive, low-tech devices, although some are as powerful or as expensive as traditional stoves, and advanced, large scale solar cookers can cook for hundreds of people.
-Because they use no fuel and cost nothing to operate, many nonprofit organizations are promoting their use worldwide in order to help reduce fuel costs and air pollution, and to help slow down deforestation and desertification.
+Because these cookers use no fuel and cost nothing to operate, many nonprofit organizations are promoting their use worldwide in order to help reduce fuel costs and air pollution, and to help slow down deforestation and desertification.

 History

 In ancient times, the use of solar energy was believed to have existed in civilizations amidst the Greeks, Romans and the Chinese, though not for cooking.

-The first academic description of the principles of a solar cooker is by the Swiss geologist, meteorologist, physicist, and Alpine explorer Horace-Bénédict de Saussure, in 1767.
+The first academic description of the principles of a solar cooker is by the Genevan geologist, meteorologist, physicist, and Alpine explorer Horace-Bénédict de Saussure, in 1767.
 The principle of cooking meals by sunlight was largely developed in the French Foreign Legion, in the 1870s.